Self Care Mindset: How to Get on a Healthy Path & Stick to Positive New Habits

 7).
 Rewards – Picture the results of your Self Care and health goals, then list them.
 Imagine how you’ll look, act and feel as well as what you’ll be doing and who you'll be with.

-So long as you're clear on your intentions, remove yourself from environments and influences that don't serve you, stay positive, take baby steps in the right direction and don't deviate, your success is assured.
+So long as you're clear on your intentions, remove yourself from environments and influences that don't serve you, stay positive and take baby steps in the right direction and don't deviate, your success is assured.